yyubin/sprout/website/docs/architecture/ioc-container.md

 ### Constructor Injection Strategy

 Sprout supports **constructor injection only**.
-It selects the constructor with the most parameters that can be resolved:
+It selects the constructor with the most resolvable parameters.

 ```java
 // Constructor resolution logic